Boric acid suppositories might not sound glamorous, but they’re a trusted ally for many when it comes to supporting vaginal health.

 How often can you use boric acid?

 The duration of use depends on your specific condition.
-For most cases, a seven to fourteen-day regimen is sufficient.
+For most cases, 7 to 14 days is sufficient.
 However, some people with recurrent vaginal infections may need to use boric acid as a maintenance treatment (usually one suppository weekly for several months) under the guidance of their healthcare provider.
 Evvy’s Pure Boric Acid Suppositories should be used once daily for at least three consecutive days.

 Can you use boric acid during the day?